Isabella I of Castile: Early years

 Some of Isabella's living conditions improved in Segovia.
 She always had food and clothing and lived in a castle that was adorned with gold and silver.
-Isabella's basic education consisted of arithmetic, chess, dancing, drawing, equestrian skills, grammar, history, hunting, music, the needle arts of embroidery, needlepoint, sewing, spinning, and weaving, readng, spelling, and writing, as well as religious instruction.
+Isabella's basic education consisted of archery, arithmetic, baking, chess, cooking, court etiquette, dancing, drawing, equestrian skills, falconry, French, good manners, grammar, history, hunting, Italian, music, the needle arts of embroidery, needlepoint, sewing, spinning, and weaving, painting, philosophy, Portuguese, rhetoric, reading, spelling, writing, and singing, as well as religious instruction.
 She and her ladies-in-waiting entertained themselves with art, embroidery, and music.
 She lived a relaxed lifestyle, but she rarely left Segovia since King Henry forbade this.
 Her half-brother was keeping her from the political turmoil going on in the kingdom, though Isabella had full knowledge of what was going on and of her role in the feuds.

 In 1464, Henry awarded Beltrán de la Cueva, a royal favorite, mastership of the Order of Santiago, angering a faction of the Castilian nobility headed by Juan Pacheco, Alfonso Carrillo de Acuña, and Pedro Girón.
 (Note: Pacheco later reconciled with Henry IV and supported Joanna's cause.)
 Desiring to depose Henry and establish Infante Alfonso on the throne, Pacheco and his followers circulated rumors that Infanta Joanna was actually the child of Beltrán de la Cueva and demanded that Alfonso be named the King's heir.
 (Note: Susannah Ferreira writes that at the time of Joanna's birth, "there were no rumors of her mother's infidelity or her father's impotence."
 Such accusations first began to spread during the rebellion against Henry IV in 1464 and were first chronicled by Alfonso de Palencia under the patronage of Isabella in 1474.
 In 1946, an examination of Henry IV's skeleton performed by Gregorio Maranon and Manuel Gómez-Moreno Martínez revealed him to be "normally virile."
 However, there is no way to prove his biological relationship with Joanna because the monastery her remains were stored in was destroyed in the Lisbon earthquake of 1755.)
 Henry yielded to the demands of the nobles and designated Alfonso his successor, with the stipulation that the Infante eventually marry Joanna to ensure that they both would receive the crown.